 "Charles said I was crying wolf [about severe morning sickness]," she told biographer Andrew Morton, "and I said I felt so desperate and I was crying my eyes out, and he said, 'I'm not going to listen.
 You're always doing this to me.
 I'm going riding now.'
 So I threw myself down the stairs."

-Diana also later revealed that she had self-harmed.
-She had postpartum depression after William was born and lamented that she was basically labeled unstable by her husband's family and friends, and she had started to wonder if they were right.
+Diana lamented that she was basically labeled unstable by her husband's family and friends, and she had started to wonder if they were right.

 "When no one listens to you, or you feel no one's listening to you, all sorts of things start to happen," she told the BBC's Martin Bashir on Panorama in 1995.
 "For instance you have so much pain inside yourself that you try and hurt yourself on the outside because you want help, but it's the wrong help you're asking for.
 People see it as crying wolf or attention-seeking, and they think because you're in the media all the time you've got enough attention."

-Describing her cycle of bingeing and purging to the, Diana said, "If I'd been on what I call an away day, or I'd been up part of the country all day, I'd come home feeling pretty empty, because my engagements at that time would be to do with people dying, people very sick, people's marriage problems—and I'd come home and it would be very difficult to know how to comfort myself, having been comforting lots of other people, so it would be a regular pattern to jump into the fridge.
+Describing her battle with bulimia, Diana said, "If I'd been on what I call an away day, or I'd been up part of the country all day, I'd come home feeling pretty empty, because my engagements at that time would be to do with people dying, people very sick, people's marriage problems—and I'd come home and it would be very difficult to know how to comfort myself, having been comforting lots of other people, so it would be a regular pattern to jump into the fridge.

 "It was a symptom of what was going on in my marriage," she continued.
 "I was crying out for help, but giving the wrong signals, and people were using my bulimia as a coat on a hanger: they decided that was the problem—Diana was unstable."